-The Australian Government has implemented strict public health guidelines and advice to minimise the spread of COVID-19 (coronavirus) and keep our communities safe.
+The Australian Government continues to implement public health advice to minimise the spread of COVID-19 (coronavirus) and keep our communities safe.

 The NSW Government has implemented a number of Public Health Orders to protect the most vulnerable groups in society.
 A number of these have applied, and continue to apply, to Mater Dei and its Programs.
 The Public Health Orders which currently apply to Mater Dei are: